breakerbay/cas-express-api-chatgpt/README.md

 ## Model Prompt 1

-Following the pattern of the above code can you also provide ChecklistGroup code for the operations defined in the attached checklist-groups.yaml file?
+Following the pattern of the above code can you also provide CheckpointValue code for the operations defined in the attached checkpoint-values.yaml file?
+Use the database table "checkpointvalue" and place the database code within the controller.

 ## Model Prompt 2